svadhyay/covid19-India/README.md

 ## Data of COVID-19 cases in India

-### mohfw_daily
+### mohfw
 contains official data from the Government of India (Ministry of Health and Family Welfare), updated daily.

 ### news_time_series
-contains unofficial data aggregated from news reports and wikipedia, in a time series fashion
+contains unofficial data aggregated from news reports and wikipedia, in a time series fashion, updated daily.

 #### Note - The official and unofficial numbers do not match.
 ___
 #### Looking for contributors, especially for getting the correct unofficial numbers -

 If any mistakes found or want to contribute,
-- raise new issue OR
+- raise a new issue OR
 - raise a PR with the corrections

 #### Links